wild-lotus/react-async-utils/README.md

 <hr/>

-You can combine using both _auto-trigger_ effect and _triggerTask_ function.
+You can combine using both _auto-trigger_ effect and _triggerAsyncTask_ function.

 For example: you auto-trigger fetching a paginated list of people on first render.
 Then you "manually" trigger the task again with different args, according to user input, to filter the list or change page.